How to Upgrade from Rocky Linux 8 to Rocky Linux 9

 Update all currently installed packages

-Using the command below, we output a list of available DNF modules, so we can also see those incompatible with our Rocky Linux 9 system.
+Using the command below, we output a list of available DNF modules to see those incompatible with our Rocky 9 system.

 DNF module list